 - Rinse the apples; peel the apples and slice them away from the core (¼ inch to ½ inch slices)

-- Add cold water to a large bowl, then add the lemon juice (this keeps them from getting brown).
+- Add cold water to a large bowl, then add the lemon juice (this helps prevent them from browning).

 - Add the sliced apples to the lemon water as you go.

-- Add the butter to the pan letting it melt to coat the bottom of the pan.
+- Add the butter to the pan, allowing it to melt and coat the bottom of the pan.

-- Add the sliced apples, stirring to coat the apples with the melted butter.
+- Add the sliced apples, stirring to coat them with the melted butter.

 - Sprinkle the brown sugar and cinnamon over the top of the apples.

-- Stir the apples until they are all fully coated with brown sugar and cinnamon mixture.
+- Stir the apples until they are all fully coated with the brown sugar and cinnamon mixture.

-- Let the apples cook for 4-5 minutes or until they are fork-tender.
+- Let the apples cook for 4-5 minutes, or until they are tender enough to be pierced with a fork.

 - Remove the apples from the heat and serve.